Eating Disorder Recovery

 Eating Disorder Recovery Psychotherapist

-serving Arizona, California, Florida, Oregon and Utah.
+serving Arizona, California, Florida and Oregon.

 All appointments are virtual.

-The Emotion Thesaurus: a writer's guide to character expression, arrived in my mailbox today.
+The Emotion Thesaurus: A Writer's Guide to Character Expression arrived in my mailbox today.
 I unwrapped the package over my desk.
 The book fell out and opened to the Dread page.
 Mmm.
 We've been talking about this emotion since I published a Dread article on this blog.

-So, I thought it might be helpful for you to discover see how some of these dread descriptions might relate to you.
+So, I thought it might be helpful for you to discover and see how some of these dread descriptions might relate to you.

-Since an excerpt is one and a half pages out of the 167 page book, I believe I can honor copyright laws and share the Dread pages here.
+Since an excerpt is one and a half pages out of the 167-page book, I believe I can honor copyright laws and share the Dread pages here.

-The authors, Angela Ackerman and Becca Puglisi, are writers, not members of the mental health profession.
-So these descriptions are from their perspective in terms of portraying a character who feels dread.
+The authors, Angela Ackerman and Becca Puglisi are writers, not members of the mental health profession.
+So, these descriptions are from their perspective in terms of portraying a character who feels dread.

-Definition: a nearly overpowering fear to face or meet; a strong desire to avoid a future event or circumstance.
+Dread - A a nearly overpowering fear to face or meet; a strong desire to avoid a future event or circumstance.

 Physical Signals: